MiguelAin/booker/README.md

-# Booker
+###### Booker
-A ver small library with my current read list.
+A very small library with my current read list.
-For now books are added with pdf format, either images or text, please feel free to add your recomendations or to have this page as storage for your own read-list.
+For now, books are added with pdf format, either images or text, please feel free to add your recomendations or to have this page as storage for your own read-list.